speeduino/wiki.js/configuration/Reset_Control.md

 Requirements
 ------------

 Reset Control can be used as simply as setting some options and [connecting a wire](https://wiki.speeduino.com/en/configuration/Reset_Control#wiring "wikilink").
 However, some options also require [updating the usb-serial bootloader](https://wiki.speeduino.com/en/configuration/Reset_Control#updating-the-bootloader "wikilink") on the ATmega16U2 chip (if the board has one).

-(TODO more details)
+These also require that Advance reset control features are enabled in TS project properties.

 Options
 -------